 - exercise and diet information

 These may be considered with or without anti-depressants, depending on your needs and the advice given to you by your GP or person supporting you.

-The following information explains clearly what depression and anxiety are, with some attention given to particular ways in which they can impact on yourself and others, while other information is available to consider in more detail other problems, such as sleep, concentration, or if you feel that you want to die.
+The following information gives an insight into what depression and anxiety really are, with some attention given to particular ways in which they can impact on yourself and others.
+Further information is also available on other relevant issues, such as sleep, concentration, and suicidal thinking.